Grohon/image-resizer/README.md

 npm run dev
 ````

-> Visit `http://localhost:3000` to use the app locally.
+Then open your browser and visit: `http://localhost:3000`

 ---

 ## 🆓 License

-This project is open-source under the [MIT License](./LICENSE).
+This project is licensed under the [MIT License](./LICENSE).

 ---

 ## 🙌 Contributing

-Contributions are welcome!
-Feel free to:
+Contributions, issues, and feature requests are welcome!

-* Report bugs
-* Suggest features
-* Submit pull requests

-Please open an issue first before working on any major changes.
+Please feel free to fork the repository and submit a pull request.